 Esports Management Certificate

-Pursuing a minor concentration in Esports Management offers many benefits to students, many of which will occur as they seek employment after graduation.
 Completing an undergraduate degree is challenging but pursuing additional content areas and concentrations communicates to employers that PCA&D graduates have a strong work ethic, possess interdisciplinary flexibility, and have the potential to be an adaptive and versatile professional.
-As PCA&D students enter increasingly competitive career arenas, the Esports minor (complemented by the Esports team) offers preparation for an exciting growth industry with space for creative thinkers and makers.
+As PCA&D students enter increasingly competitive career arenas, the Esports Certificate offers preparation for an exciting growth industry with space for creative thinkers and makers.

 BUS 101 Introduction to Business I